 Someone I know from reality recently admitted to physically blocking the doorway of a woman he was trying to do business with.
 She wasn’t interested in his offer.
 He wasn’t taking no for an answer.
 Without context, those two sentences are pretty horrifying together.
 When prefaced with the notion of doing what it takes to become a successful business owner, many would praise him for his dogged determination.

 I wouldn’t.
-I’d call him an arrogant little tool.
+I’d call him arrogant, possibly even a bully.
 But then again, I’m nowhere near as successful as he is…and probably never will be.

 Success now appears synonymous with competitiveness.
 Has it always been this way?
 In order to become a winner in my chosen field, do I have to resort to competitive tactics?
 “You’ve got to do whatever it takes to make yourself stand out” is what I hear so often.

 Why are the arseholes the ones that stand out?
 Why do we reward bullish behaviour and loud, self-involved egomania?